 - Want to pursue a career in law

-- Have achieved an average GCSE Grade of 5.5 or above
+- We prioritise students who have achieved an average General Certificate of Secondary Education (GCSE) Grade of 5.5 or above

 - Have grown up in a household where no parent or guardian attended university